IntuitDeveloper/intuit-3p-ai-pilot/README.md

 >
 > **Audience:** AI pilot partners under the Intuit App Partner Program.
 >

-> **Note:** This is a pilot program and is provided "as is" for testing purposes.
-Intuit reserves the right to change functionality or charge for any MCP server functionality in the future, although no charge is associated with participation in the pilot program.
+ **NOTE: This is a pilot program and is provided "as is" for testing purposes.
+Intuit reserves the right to change functionality or charge for any MCP server functionality in the future, although no charge is associated with participation in the pilot program.**

 ---